pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/pulsar-packages.md

 #### Using ppm to install from other sources

-By default ppm will be using the [pulsar-edit.dev package site](https://web.pulsar-edit.dev/).
+By default ppm will be using the [Pulsar Package Repository](https://web.pulsar-edit.dev/).
 However you can also use it to install from other locations.

 **GitHub**